Facts and figures

 User laboratory and international network

 PSI makes significant contributions as a national user laboratory to researchers from both the universities and industry.
 About two thirds of the total budget go towards the operation, maintenance and ongoing development of the large research facilities, as well as the supervision and support of researchers from Swiss universities.
-The Institute supports annually about 2400 scientists at its large facilities.
+In 2022, the Institute supported about 2200 scientists from Switzerland and abroad at its large research facilities.

 The success of a user facility is reflected in the interest of the scientific community in performing experiments at that facility and in the number of publications generated which are based on experiments carried out at it.